 Instructions for the City form and State form are available on the Board's website.
+The Board also posts Frequently Asked Questions.
 If you need additional help, you can reach the Board by email at FinancialDisclosures@phila.gov.

 Political Activity